FraunhoferIOSB/swap-it-execution-engine/documentation/source/DataObject.rst

 Execution Engine Data Object
 =============================
 The Data Object manages all tasks and process parameters, which are specified within a process description.
-Here, the :ref:`Dispatcher` uses the callback function (ref!!!---) to either add Tasks and Variables, or to request Parameter (Figure 1).
+Here, the dispatcher uses the :ref:`Dispatcher Callbacks` to either add Tasks and Variables, or to request Parameter (Figure 1).
 The added variables are then read from the Data Object to parameterize services, according to the process description.
 Besides values from the Data Object, Services that are executed on the Shop Floor can be parameterizes with literal values.
 These literal values are directly declared for a Service within the process description.
 In addition, Service results from the shop floor